Elojah/trax/README.md

   - !!!
 Show edit/delete only for users with permissions -> Manage permissions globally with v-if to hide impossible action
   - !!!
 Add pop up for every success/fail actions -> Manage API fails and success everywhere
+    + Error store with only one snackbar with options ?

 - ~ Clean UI (table, cards, etc.)